centreon/centreon-plugins/doc/en/user/guide.rst

   Plugin Description:
     Check Linux operating systems in SNMP.

-It's exactly what i need.
-Now i'll the option ``--list-mode`` to know what can i do with it:
+It's exactly what I need.
+Now I'll the option ``--list-mode`` to know what can I do with it:
 ::

   $ perl centreon_plugins.pl --plugin=os::linux::snmp::plugin --list-mode